From BR Bullpen

 Giants mainstay

 On his return from the military, he became one of the Giants' everyday infielders, never playing less than 146 games during the next five seasons (1956 to 1960).
-He was also in double figures in home runs for seven years, from 1953-61.
-Spencer batted .221/.275/.342 for the 1956 Giants with 14 home runs.
+He was also in double figures in home runs for seven years, from 1953 to 1961.
+Spencer batted .221/.275/.342 for the Giants in 1956, with 14 home runs.
 He played most of his games at second base (70) but was only New York's second-most used player there, after Red Schoendienst; his 66 games at short, on the other hand, easily led the club.

 "Big Dee" hit .249/.313/.376 in 1957; he hit 11 homers, one of his lowest totals, but contributed 31 doubles.
 He was New York's main shortstop and made 37 errors over the course of the season.
 He tied Schoendienst for 6th in the National League in doubles.
 It was the Giants' final year in New York.

 That winter, Daryl was traded to the St. Louis Cardinals along with Leon Wagner for Don Blasingame (who would also make a major impact on Japanese baseball).
-He hit .258/.365/.404 as the starting second baseman for the 1960 Cardinals.
+He hit .258/.365/.404 as the starting second baseman for the Cardinals in 1960.
 He hit 20 doubles and 16 home runs that season.
-He finished 10th in the 1960 NL in OPS and had his best full season in the major leagues, with a 104 OPS+.
+He finished 10th in the NL in OPS and had his best full season in the major leagues, with a 104 OPS+.

-Let go by Los Angeles, he was signed by the Cincinnati Reds.
-He hit .239/.359/.303 in 50 games for the 1963 Reds, splitting third base with Gene Freese and Eddie Kasko.
-He was released on his birthday, a sad way to end his time in The Show.
+Let go by Los Angeles a few games into the 1963 season, he was signed by the Cincinnati Reds.
+He hit .239/.359/.303 in 50 games for the Reds, splitting third base with Gene Freese and Eddie Kasko.
+He was released on his birthday, July 13th, a sad way to end his time in The Show.

 He ended his 10-year major league career with a .244/.327/.380 batting line, 105 home runs and a 89 OPS+.